pierre-rouleau/pel/README.rst

 `PEL compatible Emacs init.el`_ (also labelled as ``OPTION F``).

-Essentially PEL extends plain vanilla Emacs and provides:
+Essentially PEL extends plain vanilla Emacs 26.3 and later and it provides:

 - **Unified, Cohesive Command Interface**: with 729 additional key-bound commands, several of which provide glue logic between features to increase